taw10/crystfel/INSTALL.md

 ```
 The `meson setup` command will report if dependencies are missing - see the
 next section for details.
 If necessary, the `meson install` command will ask
 for your password to gain administrative privileges.
+You may also need to run
+`sudo ldconfig` to update the shared library cache after installation.

 Run `indexamajig` for a basic check that the installation has succeeded.
 A
 healthy newborn CrystFEL should complain that `You need to provide the input